TO ORDER A MUSICAL CONCEPTS KIT OR INDIVIDUAL PARTS

 Determine from the web pages what you want to order.
-Remember that some kits have different versions, i.e. Signature and Platinum.
+Remember that some kits have different versions, i.e. SE, Elite and Elite Ultra.
 Please note that.
-If you want additional options, for example, new LC series filter capacitors, PS-200 board or Cardas binding posts for an amp - hint, hint - add that to the Order Form.
-Fill out the address, credit card info, etc and mail us the letter.
+If you want additional options, for example, new power transformer, power supply board(example PS-200) or special binding posts/RCA jacks for an amp - add that to the Order Form.
+Fill out the address, credit card info, etc and mail us the letter. >>>>>>>>>>>>>Please Print Very Clearly - Pretty Please!
+Begging, Thank You>>>>>>>>>>>>>>>.
 Alternately, you can use the order form as a worksheet to organize your thoughts and then call us at 636-272-0040.
+You can email to order via PayPal, but use caution in sending credit card numbers.

 Methods of Payment

-Ordering Installed Mods
+Ordering Installed Upgrades

 Acceptability of Product